 CETMO Analysis, adapted from Boston Consulting Group (1)

-While these new human-machine interfaces are a logical continuation of the deployment of other KETTLs, they also have some potential strong effects in customer relationship, adding a degree of empathy absent from automated digital interactions, and the possibility to offer new customer experiences, particularly in passenger transportation.
+While these new human-machine interfaces are a logical continuation of the deployment of other Key Technologies, they also have some potential strong effects in customer relationship, adding the possibility to offer new customer experiences particularly in passenger transportation, plus a degree of empathy absent from automated digital interactions.

 Regarding social and Country Disparity, AR, VR and MR are potent tools to improve economic, urban, agricultural and health care Planning.
-In addition, they make it possible for the first time, the management of infrastructures and services in underdeveloped and remote areas by specialised human operators, located in distant central or regional operational centers.
+In addition, they make it possible for the first time, the management of infrastructures and services in underdeveloped and remote areas by specialised human operators, located in distant central or regional operational centres.
+A good example is AR applied to remote management of drones and agricultural and mining machinery.

 CETMO Analysis, adapted from McKinsey & Company (2)